jgscott/talks/md/org_methods.md

 I could list dozens or hundreds of examples.
 The point is, you should have one slide summarizing the few key messages that you want the listener to take away from the talk.
 Make specific claims that you can back up in your subsequent slides.
 Some claims might be about the method itself (e.g. it's key source of advantage).
 Others will be claims about its performance.

-Once you've got that out of the way, you might give a "teaser" slide about your method's results for your motivating example.
+Once you've stated the take-home messages, you might give a "teaser" slide about your method's results for your motivating example.
 After summarizing your method and it's advantages.

 ## Description of the new method